vijayrajpanchall/matic-docs/docs/contribute/contributor-guidelines.md

 :::note Example

-This is a standard git log `--oneline` to show how these information could be stored:
+This is a standard git log `--oneline` to show how this information could be stored:

 ```
 * 5a39f73 fix: encoding issues with non-ascii chars.